brentgroves/repsys/a_status/a_todo_research.md

 ## ToDo

+- Verify can login to Linamar tenant from Windows server.
 - **[scan javascript](http://direct.asprise.com/scan/scannerjs/docs/html/scannerjs-javascript-guide.html#:~:text=First%2C%20we%20check%20whether%20the,the%20images%20from%20the%20response:)**
 - Change forwarded data gateway IP from 10.188.50.207 to something in the range of 10.188.50.[190-199].
 - **[listen to Linus](https://www.youtube.com/watch?v=NjGHrDnPxwI&pp=ugUHEgVlbi1VUw%3D%3D)**